EXPLAINER: Prosecution explores Floyd’s ‘spark of life’

 Ross told jurors earlier how she and George Floyd both struggled with opioid addiction throughout their relationship, which began in 2017.
 “We both suffered from chronic pain.
 Mine was in my neck and his was in his back.”
 She said they “tried really hard to break that addiction many times.”

-When Chauvin’s defense attorney Eric Nelson cross-examined Ross, he pushed her hard on Floyd‘s drug use, including how he was hospitalized in 2020 for what she believed was a heroin overdose.
+When Chauvin’s defense attorney, Eric Nelson, cross-examined Ross, he pushed her hard on Floyd’s drug use, including how he was hospitalized in 2020 for what she believed was a heroin overdose.
 All of that allowed Nelson to repeatedly remind the jury that Floyd was a drug user.

 Floyd’s cause of death has been a key issue.
 The defense has argued that Floyd’s death was caused by his drug use, underlying health conditions and the adrenaline flowing through his body.
 An autopsy found fentanyl and methamphetamine in his system, though a series of prosecution experts testified that drugs did not kill Floyd.